Planning to hire employees in Canada? Here’s a quick guide

 • Office space facilitation

-If you’re wondering how to hire a Canadian for a U.S. company simply and flexibly, partnering with an EOR could be your best option.
+If you’re wondering how to hire a Canadian for a U.S. company simply and flexibly, partnering with an EOR can help you streamline the process.

 Where to find employees in Canada